markusmoenig/Eldiron/docs/static/reference.md

 # Set an attribute of the current character or item.
 set_attr("key", value)

+# Add the current character to the next free companion slot in a leader's party.
+# Returns the assigned slot, or 0 when the party is full.
+join_party(leader_id)

 # Enables / disable entity proximity tracking.
 If enabled, the entity or item will receive
 # "proximity_warning" events with a list of entity ids within the radius.